Best Latex Mattress of 2022

 - Budget-friendly recommendation

-Nest Bedding prides itself on offering one of the purest, cleanest, most organic latex mattresses you can buy— the Certified Organic Hybrid Latex.
+Nest Bedding prides itself on offering one of the purest, cleanest, most organic latex mattresses you can buy— the Owl, formerly known as the Certified Organic Hybrid Latex.
 Nest partners with OMI’s Eco-Factory™ to ensure their beds meet the highest of standards set by organic certifications.

 - Meets highest standards set by organic certifications